-What’s the minimum credit score needed to buy a house?
+What’s the credit score you need to buy a house?

 Quick insights

-- For conventional loans you usually need a minimum credit score of 620 or higher to qualify.
-Exceptions occasionally apply.
+- For conventional mortgages, you usually need a minimum credit score of 620 or higher to qualify; exceptions apply, consult with a lender for more information.

 - Government-backed loans may allow you to borrow with a lower credit score.

-You may know that your credit score is an important consideration when taking out a new credit card or financing a car loan.
-But do you know how it can affect your mortgage?
-Let’s dive in and look at the different credit score requirements for various home loans and how your credit score affects your ability to qualify for a mortgage.
+You may know that your credit score is an important consideration when you want to borrow money, from credit cards to car loans.
+But do you know how your credit score can affect your mortgage?
+There are different credit score requirements for various home loans, and your score.

 Why does your credit score matter to mortgage lenders?